samjaninf/OFN-User-Guide---Master/trouble-shooting.md

 ## A new Producer has started up nearby but I can't add their products to my hub shop front.

 You must seek their permission before you are able to retail the goods they make or supply.
-This is done formally on the OFN platform by the new producer through [Enterprise Permissions](basic-features/enterprise-profile/enterprise-to-enterprise-permissions-e2es.md).
+This is done formally on the Harvest To Order platform by the new producer through [Enterprise Permissions](basic-features/enterprise-profile/enterprise-to-enterprise-permissions-e2es.md).

 ## I have a veg box scheme but would like to allow customers to add extra items, if desired, each week to their order.

-**Scenario One:** _The customer purchases the veg box each week through an automated_ [_subscription_](basic-features/subscriptions/) _set up on the OFN platform:_
+**Scenario One:** _The customer purchases the veg box each week through an automated_ [_subscription_](basic-features/subscriptions/) _set up on the Harvest To Order platform:_
 Change your [Enterprise Settings](basic-features/enterprise-profile/enterprise-settings.md#shop-preferences)-&gt; Shop Preferences-&gt; Change Orders? to 'Customers can change/cancel orders while order cycle is open'.
 When the order cycle opens, the customer will be sent an automated email to say that their veg box order has been created.
-They then have until the order cycle closes to login to their OFN account, edit their order and add extra items from your shop front to their basket.
+They then have until the order cycle closes to login to their Harvest To Order account, edit their order and add extra items from your shop front to their basket.

 **Scenario Two:** _The customer purchases a veg box through an external platform._  In this case, perhaps set up a [private shopfront](basic-features/shopfront/private-shopfront.md) which is only visible to customers registered to your external veg box scheme.
-Use external software or spreadsheets to match additional items brought through the OFN shop front to customers' veg boxes so that you only have to make deliveries once!
+Use external software or spreadsheets to match additional items brought through the Harvest To Order shop front to customers' veg boxes so that you only have to make deliveries once!

 ## There's been a crop failure and we have fewer tomatoes supplied than we need to meet everyone's order